needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 ### Possible issues

-If you forget to e.g. close tags or have any parsing issues in your text content, the tutorial will display a <style>error {color:red} </style><error>PARSE ERROR</error>.
+If, for example, you forget to close tags, or you have parsing issues in your text content, the tutorial will display a <style>error {color:red} </style><error>PARSE ERROR</error>.
 To fix this, edit the content and make sure you have no unclosed tags, wrong tags or improper tag nesting.
 Please refer to HTML 4.0 documentation for additional information on how to apply HTML tags.

 ## Tutorial media